nivas1426/margadarshi/README.md

 - ##### Future Scope:
   - The parameters used in the project can be modified and new parameters can be added to make the model more accurate to the problem.
 Also, use of a verified and accurate dataset can increase the efficiency and accuracy of the models.
 Some more algorithms like Naive Bayes may also be explored to check the accuracy of the system.

+- #####Challenges and Considerations:

+  - Ensuring data privacy and security, particularly when handling sensitive user information.
+Addressing potential biases in the machine learning model to ensure fair and unbiased career recommendations.